Updated: Dec 16, 2020

-It took 3 years of travelling around the world talking to healers from different traditions before I heard the words of my own intuition shouting inside of my head that the reason for my hearing loss was because I had ‘stopped listening’.
+It took 3 years of traveling around the world talking to healers from different traditions before I heard the words of my own intuition shouting inside of my head that the reason for my hearing loss was because I had ‘stopped listening’.
 Another 7 years passed before I truly understood what that meant at a deeper level.

 As a left-brained workaholic, I wasn’t prepared to hear that message; and I wasn't used to listening to my body when it was telling me to rest.
-I just pushed on through; surviving on 4-6 hours of sleep, keeping a gruelling transcontinental travel schedule and ’working the time zones’ to get bids submitted and support my team.
+I just pushed on through; surviving on 4-6 hours of sleep, keeping a grueling transcontinental travel schedule, and ’working the time zones’ to get bids submitted and support my team.
 I didn’t slow down to enjoy the journey, I wanted to move as fast as possible and win.

 In my work I looked after my team in ways I didn’t look after myself; and I put my job above my own wellbeing because I was afraid each day that I would fail and that I might lose that job if I didn’t keep going.
-If this sounds familiar, it’s time to take stop, breathe and take stock.
+If this sounds familiar, it’s time to stop, breathe, and take stock.

 When I started to set boundaries, no one objected; and when I took the time I needed the world didn’t come crashing down either.
 I remained passionate about my work, but I set limits for myself l, and that in turn helped me support my team to gain more perspective and set better limits for themselves too.

-In the end I also listened more deeply, and I started pursuing more of the work I love in personal professional development.
+In the end, I also listened more deeply, and I started pursuing more of the work I love in personal professional development.
 Perhaps you won’t be surprised to hear that the SSHL stopped at least 5 years ago.
 And against all logic and conventional wisdom, my deaf ear hearing loss has actually improved in the last 5 years by 10-20%.

 Although this increase hasn't materially changed my ability to hear, it is miraculous because there was no change for more than 30 years.
 Read that again...